 Herbal supplements: medicine and nutrition

 Herbalism is an ancient art, but it is also found in nature.
 Chimpanzees were found to self-medicate with herbs in the wild.
-Thus intuitive knowledge is essential in nature – and for us to find the way back and return to our natural diet.
+Thus, intuitive knowledge is essential in nature – and for us to find the way back and return to our natural diet.

+If you do consider supplementation, it is essential to choose natural, additive-free, and high-quality products!
 You can find more details on supplementation in this article here:

-6. Not all fruits are equally suitable for us!
+8. Not all fruits are equally suitable for us!

 Not all fruits are optimal for our health.
 Why?
 We are fruit-eaters (frugivores), but not all fruits are originally human foods.
 The reason is that we have co-evolved as seed-dispersers with some fruits but not with all fruits.